AIcodeAcademy/ArchetypeNodeCLI/.ai/builder/rules/node-cli.rules.md

 - Low level utilities

 > Guardrails:
-> only use exported stuff from its own layer
+> only use stuff from its own layer

+## Dependencies

+- Node latest
+- Typescript latest
+- Zod to validate data types
+- Chalk to colorize the console output
+- Commander to parse command line arguments
+- Axios to fetch data from the internet
+- Pino to log messages